 Styling wise, the all-new Ioniq 5 looks nearly identical stroke-for-stroke to the Hyundai 45 Concept, a markedly different design language to past Hyundai models.
 Taking in inspiration from the Hyundai Pony, the company’s first production vehicle released some 45 years ago, the all-new Ioniq 5 utilises clean and direct lines to “reflect the silence of EVs”, according to Hyundai Group chief creative officer Luc Donckerwolke.

-Up front, the clamshell bonnet (a first for Hyundai) helps minimise panel gaps for enhanced aerodynamics, while lower down, the bumper takes on a unique V-shape design, framing the headlights into a single blacked-out rectangle area, just like the Pony.
+Up front, the clamshell bonnet (a first for Hyundai) helps minimise panel gaps for enhanced aerodynamics, while lower down, the bumper takes on a unique V-shape design, framing the headlights into a single blacked-out rectangle area, just like the Hyundai Pony.

 Hyundai’s ‘Parametric Dynamics’ design language is also present here, as seen in the distinctive pixel-like cluster daytime-running lights and rear combination tail lamp light signature.
 Even the controversial Z-shaped character lines first seen on the all-new Elantra is also mirrored here on the side new Ioniq 5 – which, if we’re being honest, looks a lot more homogenous with the cleaner lines of the EV.